Recent Update: We are hiring! Check our job openings! Learn more.

 The oxygen consumption is usually determined by measuring the quantity of oxygen (produced electrolytically) required to compensate the consumed one to maintain a constant gas volume/pressure in the respirometer flask, or from the change in the volume or pressure in the flask without compensating the consumed oxygen.
 The evolved CO2 is absorbed by sodium hydroxide solution present in a tube in the flask.

 Similar to OECD 301D method, the formula of the test substance and its purity may be known to calculate the ThOD.
 If the ThOD cannot be obtained, the chemical oxygen demand (COD) may be experimentally determined and used as a less satisfactory alternative.
-At Aropha, we provide free COD analysis if this method is to be used.

 This method is capable of testing samples that are highly soluble, poorly soluble, insoluble, volatile, involatile, and/or adsorbing.
 It has therefore been often used for materials that the OECD 301B and OECD 301D methods cannot handle (e.g., insoluble and volatile).